GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
 * What are the geographical and physical locations of the intended / proposed elements of the solution?
+* What are the logical components the system is composed of?
 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***